I’m at a party.

 We met one day for a coffee.
 After a thoroughly enjoyable two hour long conversation it was clear that I had found someone who had the same interests as me.

-We read the same books and websites, we had similar ambitions and when we talked about technology we instantly understood each other.
+We read the same books and websites, we had similar ambitions and when we talked about the technology we instantly understood each other.